Evacuation & First Aid

 - on level 0 in house 10, at the passage to house 1 (room 100602)

-First aid kits with bandages, patches, wipes, etc. can be found at several places on Campus Polacksbacken.
-At Ångström Laboratory, these kits are located in several places, including by the service desk for keys and access cards.
+First aid kits with bandages, patches, wipes, etc. can be found at several places in the Ångström Laboratory, including by the service desk for keys and access cards.

 FIRST AID CONTACTS: